 It appears that borscht originated in the Ukraine and was the home to many a varied recipe utilizing the plentiful beets that grew well in their mineral-rich soil.
 Whether a borscht recipe is of Polish or Russian or German descent, all roads lead back to the Ukraine and should always contain beets.
 Where cabbage and potatoes and tomatoes are also used, it is always the beet that makes the borscht.

-Why all the history?
-When a region of the country is named after a food recipe, it must have great significance.
-Borscht was such an important part of the diet of an entire culture that they brought it from the old country and kept it alive in their new home.
+When a region of the country (the USA) is named after a food recipe, it must have great significance.
+Borscht was such an important part of the diet of an entire culture that they brought it from the old country and kept it alive in their new home country.
 But why?

-Because the combination of ingredients found within any recipe of borscht can increase its detoxifying capacity or tone it down.
-Therefore, we recommend staying true to the original beet-heavy recipe since it is the beet that functions as a roto-rooter for the liver.
+Because the combination of ingredients found within any recipe of borscht can increase its detoxifying capacity or tone it down, we recommend staying true to the original beet-heavy recipe since it is the beet that functions as a roto-rooter for the liver.
+The beet mobilizes the liver like perhaps no other food and in so doing moves gallstones, hardened bile, accumulations of cholesterol, calcified “liver gravel”, chaff and other waste products through the bile ducts and into the GI tract.
+In this way these unwanted detoxification byproducts can be permanently expelled from the body.

 In this day and age with such an ‘epidemic’ of liver congestion going on, keeping the liver as decongested as possible has become a necessity if one is to enjoy good health.
 The average American liver contains hundreds of gallstones.
 Yes, that’s right hundreds; some even have thousands of tiny little gall-pebbles which clog up the main bile duct and smaller bile ducts, impeding the flow of bile.
 This predicament has has quite negative effects on the entire digestive process.
 It has also created a very conducive environment for many of the modern-day liver diseases to evolve.